nikhilweee/nikhilweee.github.io/content/blog/018-adversarial-attacks.md

 # Abstract
 ---

-Prior work ([Huang et. al. (2017)](https://arxiv.org/abs/1702.02284) [^huang], [Kos et. al. (2017)](https://arxiv.org/abs/1705.06452) [^kos]) has shown that deep RL policies are vulnerable to small adversarial perturbations to their observations, similar to adversarial examples ([Szegedy et. al. (2013)](https://arxiv.org/abs/1312.6199) [^szegedy]) in image classifiers.
+Prior work {{<cite "huang2017adversarial;kos2017delving">}} has shown that deep RL policies are vulnerable to small adversarial perturbations to their observations, similar to adversarial examples {{<cite "szegedy2013intriguing">}} in image classifiers.
 Such adversarial models assume that the attacker can directly modify the victim’s observation.
 However, such attacks are not practical in the real world.
 In contrast, we look at attacks via adversarial policy designed specifically for the two-agent zero-sum environments.
 The goal of the attacker is to fail a well-trained agent in the game by manipulating the opponent’s behavior.
 Specifically, we explore the attacks using an adversarial policy in low-dimensional environments.

-[^huang]: Huang, Sandy, Nicolas Papernot, Ian Goodfellow, Yan Duan, and Pieter Abbeel. "_Adversarial attacks on neural network policies._" arXiv preprint arXiv:1702.02284 (2017).
-[^kos]: Kos, Jernej, and Dawn Song. "_Delving into adversarial attacks on deep policies._" arXiv preprint arXiv:1705.06452 (2017).
-[^szegedy]: Szegedy, Christian, Wojciech Zaremba, Ilya Sutskever, Joan Bruna, Dumitru Erhan, Ian Goodfellow, and Rob Fergus. "_Intriguing properties of neural networks._" arXiv preprint arXiv:1312.6199 (2013).

 # Background
 ---

 ## What are Adversarial Attacks?

 An adversarial attack is a method to generate adversarial examples.
 In a classification system, an adversarial example is an input to a machine learning model that is designed to cause the model to make a mistake in its predictions.
 The adversarial example is created by adding specific perturbations to an input such that the perturbation is imperceptible to the human eye.
 Without the perturbation, the input would have been correctly classified.
-The following image from [Goodfellow et. al. (2014)](https://arxiv.org/abs/1412.6572) [^goodfellow] shows a representative example.
+The following image from {{<cite "goodfellow2014explaining">}} shows a representative example.

-[^goodfellow]: Goodfellow, Ian J., Jonathon Shlens, and Christian Szegedy. "_Explaining and harnessing adversarial examples._" arXiv preprint arXiv:1412.6572 (2014).

 {{<figure src="https://i.imgur.com/aLXQUgY.png" caption="Fig. 1: The input image $x$, when fed to a classifier, is classified as a *panda* with 57.7% confidence.
 However, when a small amount of noise is added, the resultant image is classified as a *gibbon* with 99.3% confidence.">}}